yuvraj3335/InfraGuard-AI---Autonomous-Engineering-Agent/README.md

 - **Incident Management**: Track and manage incidents via a Streamlit dashboard with downloadable logs.
 - **Automated Notifications**: Sends alerts to Microsoft Teams for critical actions.
 - **Simulation Mode**: Run a full analysis across all modules with one click.
-# 🛡️ InfraGuard AI

-InfraGuard AI is an intelligent infrastructure analysis and incident management system that enhances security and performance across AWS IAM policies, Kafka consumer lag, and Terraform infrastructure changes.
-It uses the **Gemini API** for natural language processing and **Streamlit** for an intuitive UI—automating risk detection, resolution suggestions, and incident tracking.

----

-## ✨ Features
-- **IAM Policy Analysis**: Detects over-permissive AWS IAM policies and suggests least-privilege alternatives.
-- **Kafka Lag Analysis**: Analyzes synthetic Kafka consumer lag data to detect bottlenecks and recommend optimizations.
-- **Infra Change Analysis**: Reviews Terraform diffs from GitHub PRs to flag risks and suggest secure configurations.
-- **Incident Management**: Track and manage incidents via a Streamlit dashboard with downloadable logs.
-- **Automated Notifications**: Sends alerts to Microsoft Teams for critical actions.
-- **Simulation Mode**: Run a full analysis across all modules with one click.

----

 ## 🧩 Implemented Components
 - `app.py`: Central dashboard (Streamlit UI).